How to Address The Power Imbalance in Counselling?

 You first go through a pre-clinical study.
 However, to be eligible for the pre-clinical study, you’ll need an honours degree (or equivalent) and substantial experience in working with children.
 Of course, your experience doesn’t have to be from your education.
 It can also be from social care or health care too.

-Here, you have to complete a course of observational psychoanalytic studies at postgraduate diploma, Masters or equivalent level.
+Here, you must complete an observational psychoanalytic study course at a postgraduate diploma, master or equivalent level.
 These courses are offered in schools accredited by The Association of Child Psychotherapists (ACP).

 After your pre-clinical studies, you’ll learn theory, technique and clinical practice under supervision.
 This is a part of the four-year clinical study that’ll usually award you with a Professional Doctorate in Child and Adolescent Psychoanalytic Psychotherapy (DPsych).

-Once qualified, you must register as a member of the ACP and appear on the ACP Register of Child Psychotherapists, which is accredited by the Professional Standards Authority.
+Once qualified, you must register as a member of the ACP and appear on the ACP Register of Child Psychotherapists, which the Professional Standards Authority accredits.

-Professional development is an absolute must for a child psychologist because otherwise, you’ll lose your membership of the ACP.
-However, there is really nothing to worry about as it’s not anything difficult.
+Professional development is an absolute must for a child psychologist- UK because otherwise, you’ll lose your membership of the ACP.
+However, there is nothing to worry about as it’s not difficult.
 You just have to undertake continuing professional development (CPD) to keep up to date with clinical and theoretical advances.

 One of the easiest would be doing a Child Counselor training course and a Diploma in Child Psychology.
 Since they’re online courses, you can do them at your own pace.
 They are great options for professional development as a child psychologist.